iot49/iot49.org/_sources/ide/install.md

 ![Balena services](figures/services.png)
 ```

-## Connect to the Raspberry Pi
+## Connect to *ide49*

-Once the download completes and the application started (as indicated in the device dashboard), connect to the Raspberry Pi at http://iot49.local.
+Once the download completes and the application started (as indicated in the device dashboard), connect to the IDE at http://iot49.local.

 If this does not work, try http://LOCAL_IP_ADDRESS instead.
 Substitute the value *LOCAL_IP_ADDRESS* with the address shown on the device dashboard.